 Safari users especially will indeed welcome the news.
 As the browser with the second-highest list of internet users, we have no idea why most password managers don’t support Safari.

-Here is a list of browser extensions supported by Sticky Password:
+Here are just a few of the 17 browser extensions supported by Sticky Password:

 One of the many benefits I look out for in a password manager is whether or not they have the ability to save personal details.